RafaelDiasCampos/Compiler/README.md

-# Compiler
+# EasyComp Compiler
-This is a compiler for a simple programming language.
+This is a compiler for a simple made-up programming language "EasyComp".
 This language was created as the final project of the Compilers subject at the CEFET-MG University, Brazil, taken in the the first semester of the year of 2022.

 <br>